York Pass: top 10 things to do in York, England

 Surprisingly, York is rather small city considering its fascinating and lengthy history.
 Bordered by just two miles of Roman walls, the city centre is easy to navigate on foot and it lends itself to being a perfect destination for a long city break.

-Here’s how to visit York, England on a budget
+Top 10 things to do in York – visit York, England on a budget

 The York Minister is a grand Gothic cathedral, highlighting pretty much all of the Gothic architectural styles over its development.
 It is famed for its ornate Medieval stained glass and is one of the largest churches of its kind in Northern Europe.
 Within, discover its artefacts, wander through the undercroft museum and take a trip up the tower.
 Did you know, no building in York can be higher that the York Minister?